opencog/relex/README.md

 This graph visualization class is not currently used.
 It should be wired up and turned on.

-### TODO - OpenNLP

-A new version of OpenNLP is available.
-It is not backwards-compatible with the OLD API.
-Need to port relex to the new API.

 ### TODO - Comparatives

 RelEx is pretty broken when it comes to handling comparative sentences.
 This needs fixing.

-### TODO - Java Install

-The Java install dependencies would be much easier to deal with if there was a centralized repository from which one could easily obtain the needed jar files.
-That is, something analogous to apt-get or CPAN.
-The closest such thing for Java is `maven`; however, none of the jar files required by relex have been checked into maven.
-Thus, a to-do: get all of the jar files submitted to maven.

 ### TODO - Wordnet Install